microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle1.md

 }
 ```

 ## Step 8

+Click on the simulator and choose your guess using the arrow pad and the space key.

+**💎 Great! 💎**

+Your code ran, but nothing told you whether your were right or wrong...

+## Step 9

 **🔎 The moment of truth 🔍**

-To complete the game, we need to give the users a message
+To complete the game, we need to give the player a message
 to let them know if they guessed correctly.

 ---